LjeNuiN/LjeNuiN/README.md

 #  👨🏾‍💻 About Me :
-Persuing B.S in CS at Oregon State University
+Pursuing B.S in CS at Oregon State University

 Future full stack developer in the making